cameronmassey524/bbq-engine/README.md

 ## What is the Engine?

 The `Engine` class is actually quite small and simple.
-Data-wise, it stores all the managers (they could be global variables or members of the `Engine` class).
+Data-wise, it stores all the managers.
 All the managers get a reference to the engine so they can access each other.
 It takes some basic parameters as input (size of the window, whether to go full-screen, etc.). `Engine::Startup()` calls `Startup()` on the managers in the right order. `Engine::Shutdown()` does the same. `Engine` also runs the game loop.

 ## Technology Used